 Bar foot rail has been an institution in American drinking establishments for over 200 years.

-When you walk up to the bar and place your drink order, what do you do while you wait for the bartender to make your drink?
-(I mean besides look at your cell phone...)
-If you’re like us then you, more than likely unwittingly, take advantage of the bar foot rail that has been conveniently installed just a few inches from the floor in order to cozy up to the bar.
+When you walk up to the bar and order your drink, what do you do while waiting for the bartender to make your drink?
+(I mean, besides, look at your cell phone...)
+If you’re like us, then you, more than likely unwittingly, take advantage of the bar foot rail that has been conveniently installed just a few inches from the floor in order to cozy up to the bar.

 History of Bar Foot Rail

 The exact history of bar foot rail is not clearly known.
 We don’t know who the genius was that first thought about giving someone standing at a bar a place to rest their foot.
 They should have got a medal or something.

 It certainly had a foothold (no pun intended) in bars in America by the late 18th century.
 Food writer and historian Andrew F. Smith states in his book Food and Drink in American History, “Bars were a feature of luxury hotels, which began to be built in American cities in the 1790s.
 Bars, especially those in urban areas, were upgraded into much larger rooms with long hardwood (mahogany or oak) counters that were sometimes ornately carved.
 Counters sported brass foot rails and sometimes handrails, designed to accommodate standup drinking.”

 During the late 1800s, Brunswick, then known as the Brunswick-Balke-Collender Co., was the leading manufacturer of wooden bars and back bars (some are still in use today) in addition to making billiard tables.
 One of the many accessories you could purchase for your bar was foot rails made from either brass or galvanized iron.

 Brunswick’s catalogs from this time show that their foot rail could be installed with one of four styles of brackets depending on the material of the bar’s floor.
 One of the brackets featured a hinged floor post that could be raised to make cleaning the floor in front of the bar easier.